VTSkull/OnionMail/README.md

 # OnionMail

-OnionMail is a secure and anonymous email service that utilizes the Tor network and PGP encryption to protect user communications.
+OnionMail is a secure and anonymous message service that utilizes the Tor network and PGP encryption to protect user communications.

 ## Table of Contents